 The first reported English decision on slavery did not occur until 1677 (Butts v.
 Penny).
 The King's Bench ruled that infidel or outsider status and sale by a merchant was grounds for enslavement.
 This justification for slavery had been known to Europeans and Africans for two centuries.
 After Butts v.
 Penny, the King’s Bench issued several contradictory rulings on the appropriate legal forms to recover enslaved property and whether "as soon as a negro comes into England, he becomes free."

-With no definitive legal ruling, England’s 17th century colonies drew on earlier customs and precedents to establish slavery into law. when their legislature passed a statute legalizing the institution in 1641.
+With no definitive legal ruling, England's colonies drew on earlier customs and precedents to establish slavery into law. when their legislature passed a statute legalizing the institution in 1641.

 Enslavement in Massachusetts began shortly after the Pequot War of 1637.
 In July, Governor John Winthrop recorded the price the Pequots paid for resisting White settlers from Massachusetts and Connecticut: "We had now slain and taken, in all, some seven hundred.
 We sent fifteen of the boys and two women to Bermuda by Mr. [William] Pierce…."
 Pierce ended up off-course and landed in Providence Isle, a Puritan colony in the Bahamas.

 On February 26, 1638, Winthrop noted what Massachusetts received in return for the enslaved Pequots: "Mr. Pierce, in the Salem ship, the Desire, returned from the West Indies after seven months.
 He had been at Providence [Island], and bought some cotton, and tobacco, and negroes, etc."